muccg/rdrf/docs/workflow.rst

 Creating a Registry
 -------------------
-Assuming all CDEs have already been created:
+Assuming all CDEs have already been created

 1. Admin logs in and navigates to "Registries" from "Settings"
 2. Admin clicks on green "Add" button.